 Learnings

-Moreover, following a trajectory of diverse and challenging projects has been truly beneficial to my professional and personal development.
+Following a trajectory of diverse and challenging projects has been truly beneficial to my professional and personal development.
 Regarding my professional skills, the way I structure each problem, analyze and synthesize has been massively affected by my previous projects and the Development Days.
-Additionally, emphasizing on soft skills during the communication skills lab has assisted me in dealing with multiple stakeholders from different backgrounds.
+Additionally, emphasizing soft skills during the communication skills lab has assisted me in dealing with multiple stakeholders from different backgrounds.

-My first project was at Formica NA, and it was related to commercial excellence and the integration of Hartson-Kennedy (‘H-K’), a newly acquired business.
+My first project was at Formica NA, and it was related to commercial excellence and the integration of Hartson-Kennedy.
 I joined Formica’s team in Cincinnati after spending some time in the holding office in the Netherlands.
-During this project, I conducted numerous analyses for H-K and Formica NA, and I also helped with a market mapping.
+At Direct Online Services in the UK, I performed commercial and financial analyses for the WEX Trade sales and marketing teams.
+At Formica Asia, I was part of the business development team in Singapore, mapping the Malaysian market.